c12yptonic/ctf-writeups/ctfs/hacktober22.md

   inflating: CTF_ZIP/bucky.jpg
 ```

 We get couple of image files and the MACOS folder that is generally present in all MACOS systems.
 I analyzed the two image files.
-The first one **`bucky.jpg`** was a valie jpg file.
+The first one **`bucky.jpg`** was a valid jpg file.
 Opening the image did not have any clues or the flag.
 So next was to check its meta information using the **`exiftool`**.
 We go ahead and run **`exiftool`** and **`binwalk`** to ensure its a valid image file and they turn out to be good.

 We also additionally run the **`strings`** command to look into any interesting ASCII strings embedded in the file.